RunDevelopment/RunDevelopment.github.io/posts/2026-05-16-threshold/article.md

 Since aliasing is ([somewhat definitionally](https://en.wikipedia.org/wiki/Aliasing)) caused by insufficient samples, the simplest way to reduce aliasing is to increase the number of samples.

-One extremely simple way to do this is to resize the image to a larger size, apply the threshold, and then resize it back to the original size.
-Like this:
+One extremely simple way of doing this is to resize the image to a larger size, apply the threshold, and then resize it back down to its original size.
+Like so:

 1. Scale up the image by 800% (with linear interpolation).
 2. Threshold the scaled up image.